NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 * Markdown is highly compatible with e.g. GitHub.

-* Allows including explanatory comments in the text without having to visualise them.
+* Allows explanatory comments to be included in the text without having to be visualised.

-* Easily editable, versatile but not requiring particular skills.
+* Easily editable and versatile but not requiring particular skills.

 > ### Exercise 4
 > Think of an example where you would have benefited from having access to a README-file when working with data.
 Describe to your neighbor what you would have wanted such a file to contain.